Thursday, 14 January 2021

 #Ansible Module: A module is a command or set of similar Ansible commands meant to be executed on the client-side

-ansible -m user -a "name=paul password=paul" webservers --become
+ansible webservers -m user -a "name=devops" --become

-ansible -m yum -a "name=httpd state=present" webservers --become
+ansible webservers -m yum -a "name=httpd state=present" --become

-ansible -m service -a "name=httpd state=started" webservers --become
+ansible webservers -m service -a "name=httpd state=started" --become

 Let's use some playbook